 The rubber lid and metal lid can be sort of tricky to get on and take off, though once you do it enough it shouldn’t be a problem anymore.
 The speed variation and timer are definitely two of this tumbler’s better and more noteworthy features.
 The leak-free design of the barrel this tumbler uses prevents any water from getting out while it is running.
 There is also the education pamphlet, which offers detailed information for rock tumbling novices.

-The Lortone 3A Deluxe Rock Tumbler Kit comes with a professional tumbler, rough rocks, a 4-step polishing kit, plastic pellets, spare drive belt and detailed instructions.
-This rock tumbler’s barrel has a 3 lb. capacity, and the hard rubber that it is made of keeps noise to a minimum.
+The WireJewelry Double Barrel Rock Tumbler Kit comes with a professional tumbler, rough rocks, a 4-step polishing kit, plastic pellets, spare drive belt and detailed instructions.
+This rock tumbler is a dual barrel design with two 3lb capacity barrels, and the hard rubber that they are made of keeps noise to a minimum.

 It has an easy-to-operate design with a durable motor that is capable of running for a very long time.
-This tumbler measures 18 x 6 x 18 inches and weighs a total of 11.4 pounds.
-It comes with a 1-year warranty and can be even used with broken pieces of glass.
+This tumbler measures 14.5 x 6.25 x 6.75 inches and weighs a total of 9.66 pounds.
+It comes with a 2-year warranty and can be even used with broken pieces of glass.
+The 2 year warranty is extra long for the industry standard, but I have not heard of the brand for a long time so I am not sure how well they will honor their guarantee.
+If they are as good as some other big names, then the extra length is a huge plus!

-The barrel that this rock tumbler uses is made out of a very thick rubber material, thereby minimizing the amount of noise that is made when it’s operational.
-It has a 3 pound capacity and the kit itself comes with plastic pellets, rough rocks and a 4-step polishing kit.
-This kit is best-suited for those who are just starting off with rock tumbling and want to make jewelry out of the rocks they polish.
+The barrels that this rock tumbler uses are made out of a very thick rubber material, thereby minimizing the amount of noise that is made when it’s operational.
+It has a 3 pound capacity per barrel (6lb total) and the kit itself comes with plastic pellets, rough rocks and a 4-step polishing kit.
+They include 2 batches of rough and grit so you can use it to full capacity right out of the box.
+This kit is best-suited for those who are just starting off with rock tumbling and want to get started with enough rough and grit to get past the beginner mistakes and still have a good outcome and experience

 One of the negative things about this rock tumbler is that it tends to throw the belt sometimes due to the excessive vibrating it produces while polishing the rocks inside the barrel.
 It does, however, come with a spare drive belt that can easily be put on if necessary.
 Sometimes the polishing job that this tumbler does isn’t great, but it depends on how long you keep the rocks in and the materials you are using.

-Lortone is a very trusted name when it comes to rock tumblers though, and this one in particular is ideal for jewelry artists and those who enjoy making crafts.
-There are a variety of rocks that come with this kit that are good for beginners.
+WireJewelry is the brand and as stated before, they aren’t as well known so that is something to take into consideration.
+There are a variety of rocks that come with this kit that are good for beginners, and you can actually choose between rough rock options to get the best mix for your particular taste and style.
 You will also get an instruction booklet with detailed information on how to go about using this rock tumbler.
-This tumbler has a 115V motor in it, which is fairly powerful and able to polish up a variety of rocks and materials quickly.
+This tumbler has a 110V motor in it, which is fairly powerful and able to polish up a variety of rocks and materials quickly.
 The biggest problem with this rock tumbler is by far its problem with the belt.
+However, long time users state that using a bit of oil on the guides every month or so can take care of the problem.
+Also, being sure to level the tumbler before use can go a long way as well.

-The Dr. Cool PRO Series Rock Tumbler is a complete rock tumbling kit that comes with 1 lb. of 9 different types of stones that can be used with this tumbler.
+The Dan and Darci Advanced Professional Rock Tumbling Kit is a complete rock tumbling kit that comes with 1 lb. of 9 different types of stones that can be used with this tumbler.
 This tumbler has an automatic shutoff timer as well as numerous speed control settings and a leak-proof barrel that is designed to prevent excess noise.
 When you purchase this rock tumbler you will receive 4 types of polishing grit and semi-precious stones that include amethyst, quartz, tiger’s eye, jasper, agate and others.

 There are three different speed settings to choose from with three being the fastest setting of all.
 This allows the user to decide how quickly they want this machine to work, though the results may vary depending on the speed that is chosen.
 The barrel that this rock tumbler uses can polish up to about 1 pound of material at one time.
 You will receive jewelry fastenings with this rock tumbler as well, allowing you to use the stones you polish with it as various types of jewelry.

 With a total weight of 5 pounds, this rock tumbler is intended for those who are just starting out with rock tumbling.
 The manufacturer recommended age for this rock tumbling kit is 6-15.
-This rock tumbler also has an automatic shutoff feature to prevent overheating.
+This rock tumbler also has settings to select the duration for the tumbler to run, which comes in handy for remembering how long your current stage has been going.
+The brand also has a great reputation for user support.

 When you purchase a rock tumbler under $100, you can expect to get one that is meant for beginners.
 A vast majority of these tumblers don’t have very large capacities or offer a lot of different options like more expensive models.
 These cheaper rock tumblers can also take a lot longer to polish the materials that are put into their barrels, though this is not always the case.